apache/camel/examples/camel-example-tracer/README.txt

 Using the query:
   select shortExchangeId, previousNode, toNode, body from camel_messagetraced order by id

-is a bit more easier to read as it uses the fields we are most interrested in to see how Exchanges was routed in Camel.
+is a bit more easier to read as it uses the fields we are most interested in to see how Exchanges was routed in Camel.

 In the console you can enter some words separated with space.
 Try to enter: